The Boy with the Moon on his Forehead: Birth of multiple children

-Another Indian tale, Truth's Triumph or Der Sieg der Wahrheit, follows a family saga, being a tale of certain complexity and extension.
-In the first part of the tale, a childless Rajah with twelve co-wives sees a bringal tree with no leaves but with 101 bringal fruits.
+Author Mary Frere collected an Indian tale titled Truth's Triumph.
+In this tale, told across two generations of the same family, a childless Rajah with twelve co-wives sees a bringal tree with no leaves but with 101 bringal fruits.
 His Wuzeer interprets the sight as a portent: whoever marries the daughter of the Malee who tends the garden, shall father 100 sons and a daughter.
 The rajah marries the Malee's daughter, Guzra Bai.
 The girl's humble origins spark the jealousy of the twelve co-wives, who take the 101 children and abandon them in the wilderness.
-In the second part of the tale, the youngest child, a girl, witnesses her brothers' transformation into crows, but she is eventually found and marries a Rajah of a neighboring region.
+In the wilderness, the single sister lives in the forest and witnesses her brothers' transformation into crows, but she is eventually found and marries a Rajah of a neighboring region.
 Her child, the prince, learns of his family history and ventures on a quest to reverse his uncles' transformation.
 At the climax of the story, the boy invites his grandfather and his co-wives and reveals the whole plot, as the family reunites.
+The tale was later republished as The Triumph of Truth by illustrator Katherine Pyle, and in German as Der Sieg der Wahrheit.